In true crime the clichés are inescapable.

 The field of forensics was nascent at the time,

-and Howard County investigators possessed only a single piece of physical evidence—a discarded pizza box found outside the victim’s home.
+leaving Howard County investigators with only a single piece of physical evidence—a discarded pizza box found outside the victim’s home.

 Detectives traced the name on the box to a woman in nearby Anne Arundel County who claimed she’d been eating pizza shortly before the murder with Vernon Lee Clark, age thirty-four—latent prints on the box were later determined to match Clark’s fingerprints.